On this page

 Dismissed and re-employed

-- If an employee is dismissed by their employer but subsequently re-employed before three months have elapsed, then employment will be unbroken for purposes of long service leave – but that absence will not count as service.
+If an employee is dismissed by their employer but subsequently re-employed before 12 weeks have elapsed, then employment will remain continuous for purposes of long service leave – but that absence will not count towards the period of employment.

 Leave and LSL accrual

-- Most forms of paid and unpaid leave – except unpaid parental leave up to 52 weeks (and longer in certain circumstances) – will count towards the period of employment, and so LSL will continue to accrue during this time.
+Most forms of paid and unpaid leave – including unpaid parental leave up to 52 weeks (and longer in certain circumstances) – will count towards the period of employment, and so LSL will continue to accrue during this time.

 Breaks to continuous employment

-- an employee is dismissed by their employer and is subsequently re-employed after three months have elapsed.
+- an employee is dismissed by their employer and is subsequently re-employed after 12 weeks have elapsed.

-Koby has been a mechanic at S.B.A Auto Repairs for six and a half years.
-He gets offered a job by a new repair shop which opens for business down the road.
+Koby has been an personal trainer at Get Fit Gym for six and a half years.
+He gets offered a job by a new gym which opens for business down the road.